lowRISC/opentitan/hw/ip/spi_host/doc/_index.md

 Full-word instructions should however be used whenever possible, because each write consumes a full word of data in the TX FIFO regardless of the instruction size.
 Smaller writes will thus make inefficient use of the TX FIFO.

+Filtering out disabled bytes consumes clock cycles in the data pipeline, and can create bubbles in the transmission of SPI_DATA.
+In the worst case, such bubbles can also be interpreted as transient underflow conditions in the TX FIFO, and could trigger spurious interrupts.
+The longest delays occur whenever a word is loaded into the TX FIFO with only one byte enabled.

+Zero-byte writes to the {{< regref "DATA" >}} window are not expected.
+Should such transactions ever occur in verification, they will trigger a block level assertion.

 The RX FIFO has no special provisions for packing received data in any unaligned fashion.
 Depending on the ByteOrder parameter, the first byte received is always packed into either the most- or least-significant byte read from the {{< regref "DATA" >}} memory window.